Logarithmic Akizuki--Nakano vanishing theorems on weakly pseudoconvex K\"{a}hler manifolds: Introduction

+Then, starting from Section $3$, we shift our focus to the general case, where the number of irreducible components of the divisor may be infinite.
+Unless explicitly stated otherwise, this remains the default setting throughout this paper.
+The following two theorems represent our main results.

-In this paper, we try to generalize Norimatsu, Esnalut--Viehweg and Huang--Liu--Wan--Yang's results to open pseudoconvex K\"ahler manifolds.
-More specifically, we get \begin{theorem} [=Corollary \ref{vanofholo}] Let $X$ be an $n$-dimensional holomorphically convex K\"ahler manifold and $F$ is a positive line bundle on $X$.
-Let $D$ be a simple normal crossing divisor on $X$.
+\begin{theorem} [=Corollary \ref{vanofholo}] Let $X$ be a holomorphically convex K\"ahler manifold and $F$ be a positive line bundle on $X$.
+Let $D$ be a simple normal crossing divisor on $X$, here the number of irreducible components of the divisor may be infinite.
 We have